QuantumBFS/QuDiffEq.jl/docs/src/tutorial/lin.md

 `QuDiffEq` allows for the following methods of solving a linear differential equation.
 ## QuLDE

-- `QuLDE`: LDE algorithm based on Taylor Truncation.
+LDE algorithm based on Taylor Truncation.
 This method evaluates the vector at the last time step, without going through the intermediate steps, unlike other solvers.

  The exact solution for ``x(t)`` is give by -